 The drive to Jökulsárlón takes a little less than 2.5 hours without stops, but you’ll want to give yourselves at least an extra hour.
 You’ll be passing by some cute little waterfalls, and desolate landscape shaped by glacial floods.
 During the 1990s, floods caused by a volcanic eruption washed away a couple of the Ring Road bridges in this area, and there is a pull-off spot where you can see some of the wreckage left behind.

 When you make it to the Jökulsárlón area, stop at Diamond Beach first.
 The parking lot is located just before the bridge you’ll see.
 This black sand beach offers stunning photo ops with ice boulders that have been pushed ashore by the surf.
 It’s a great way to witness the power of the ocean as waves continue to slam into larger ice bergs that haven’t made it all the way to the beach yet.
+Check out some of my favorite pictures from Diamond Beach.

 From here, continue across the bridge to the Jökulsárlón parking area.
 The beautiful blue glaciers striped by black volcanic ash from long-ago eruptions are mesmerizing as they float in the calm water of the lagoon.
 There are great paths to walk along close to the water, as well as a hilltop vantage point.
 There is a small building with snacks, bathrooms, and a gift shop at the back of the parking lot.
 This is also where the glacier tours meet.